okeeffed/cheat-sheets/Server-Side-React/Server-Side-Rendering-With-React-And-Redux.md

 Back on the browser side, the React application still ensure it fetches the bundle for the client-side interactivity.

 ## Serverside Architecture

+- Run two back end server.
+One for the API, the other for rendering.